 NovoSeven® RT with MixPro® makes mixing a dose as easy as attach, twist, and mix.
 The prefilled syringe saves time—there are no extra steps to fill a syringe with diluent.

-After mixing, NovoSeven® RT may be stored at room temperature in the vial for up to 3 hours.h
+After mixing, NovoSeven® RT may be stored at room temperature in the vial for up to 3 hours.f

 What if I need surgery or a procedure?

 We understand that you have concerns about controlling bleeds if you ever need surgery or a procedure.
-The good news is that NovoSeven® RT prevents bleeds during and after surgery and procedures in people with GT.
+The good news is that NovoSeven® RT prevents bleeds during and after surgery and procedures in people with GT when platelets don't work.

 Talk to your doctor for more information on the surgical use of NovoSeven® RT.